-Just like most taxpayers in the United States are required to file U.S. tax returns and pay any taxes due by April 15th (Note: for the 2017 tax year, the date is April 17th), expats living and working in another country as a U.S. citizen are also required to file.
+Just like most taxpayers in the United States are required to file U.S. tax returns and pay any taxes due by April 15 (Note: for 2017 tax returns, the due date is April 17), expats living and working in another country as a U.S. citizen are also required to file.

 However, if you're living abroad, the rules for expat tax filing deadlines are a little different.